Malaria is caused by the plasmodium parasite. The parasite spreads to humans through the bites of infected mosquitoes.

 Plasmodium vivax

-Mainly found in Asia and South America.
-This parasite causes milder symptoms than Plasmodium falciparum.
-But it can stay in the liver for up to 3 years, which can result in relapses.
+This is mainly found in Asia and South America.
+It causes milder symptoms than Plasmodium falciparum.
+But it can stay in the liver for up to 3 years.
+This can mean the symptoms come back.

 Plasmodium ovale

-Uncommon and usually found in West Africa.
-It can remain in your liver for several years without producing symptoms.
+This is uncommon and found in West Africa.
+It can stay in your liver for several years without causing symptoms.

 Plasmodium malariae